groq/mlagility/docs/tools_user_guide.md

 You can see the options available for any command by running `benchit COMMAND --help`.

-### `benchmark` Command
+## `benchmark` Command

 The `benchmark` command supports the arguments from [Devices and Runtimes](#devices-and-runtimes), as well as:

+### Input Script

-- `input_script` Name of the script (.py) file, within the search directory, to be benchmarked.
+Name of the script (.py) file, within the search directory, to be benchmarked.

+Usage:
+- `benchit INPUT_SCRIPT`
+- `benchit benchmark INPUT_SCRIPT`

-  - You can leverage model hashes (see [Model Hashes](#model-hashes)) at build or benchmarking time in the following manner:
+You can leverage model hashes (see [Model Hashes](#model-hashes)) at build or benchmarking time in the following manner:
   - `benchit benchmark example.py::hash_0` will only benchmark the model corresponding to `hash_0`.
   - You can also supply multiple hashes, for example `benchit benchmark example.py::hash_0,hash_1` will benchmark the models corresponding to both `hash_0` and `hash_1`.

-  - Available as an API argument: `benchmark_script(input_script=...)`.
+Available as an API argument:
+- `benchmark_script(input_script=...)`

+### Search Directory

-- `-s SEARCH_DIR, --search-dir SEARCH_DIR` Path to a directory (defaults to the command line command line location), which serves as the search path for input scripts
+Path to a directory (defaults to the command line command line location), which serves as the search path for input scripts.

+Usage:
+- `benchit benchmark INPUT_SCRIPT --search-dir SEARCH_DIR`
+  - Benchmark script INPUT_SCIPT which can be found in directory SEARCH_DIR.
+- `benchit benchmark --search-dir SEARCH_DIR --all`
+  - Benchmark all scripts which can be found in directory SEARCH_DIR.

-  - Available as an API argument: `benchmark_script(search_dir=...)`.
+Available as an API argument:
+- `benchmark_script(search_dir=...)`

+### Benchmark All Scripts

-- `--all` Benchmark all models within all script (.py) files in the search directory.
+Benchmark all models within all script (.py) files in the search directory.

+Usage:
+- `benchit benchmark --all`
+  - Benchmark all scripts which can be found at the command line location.
+- `benchit benchmark --search-dir SEARCH_DIR --all`
+  - Benchmark all scripts which can be found in directory SEARCH_DIR.

-  - Available as an API argument: `benchmark_script(benchmark_all=True/False)`.
+Available as an API argument:
+- `benchmark_script(benchmark_all=True/False)`

+### Use Slurm

-- `--use-slurm` Execute the build(s) on Slurm instead of using local compute resources
+Execute the build(s) on Slurm instead of using local compute resources.

+Usage:
+- `benchit benchmark INPUT_SCRIPT --use-slurm`
+  - Use Slurm to run benchit on INPUT_SCRIPT.
+- `benchit benchmark --all --search-dir SEARCH_DIR--use-slurm`
+  - Use Slurm to run benchit on all scripts in the search directory.
+Each script is evaluated as its on Slurm job (ie, all scripts can be evaluated in parallel on a sufficiently large Slurm cluster).

-  - Available as an API argument: `benchmark_script(use_slurm=...)`.
+Available as an API argument:
+- `benchmark_script(use_slurm=...)`

-  - Requires setting up Slurm as shown [here](https://github.com/groq/mlagility/blob/main/docs/install.md).
+> _Note_: Requires setting up Slurm as shown [here](https://github.com/groq/mlagility/blob/main/docs/install.md).

-  - _Note_: while `--use-slurm` is implemented, and we use it for our own purposes, it has some limitations and we do not recommend using it.
+>_Note_: while `--use-slurm` is implemented, and we use it for our own purposes, it has some limitations and we do not recommend using it.
 The limitations are:
-      - Currently requires Slurm to be configured the same way that it is configured at Groq, which not everyone will have.
+>  - Currently requires Slurm to be configured the same way that it is configured at Groq, which not everyone will have.
-      - Not covered by our automatic testing yet.
+>  - Not covered by our automatic testing yet.

+### Lean Cache

-- `--lean-cache` Delete all build artifacts except for log files after the build
+`--lean-cache` Delete all build artifacts except for log files after the build.

-  - Also available as API arguments: `benchmark_script(lean_cache=True/False, ...)`, `benchmark_model(lean_cache=True/False, ...)`.
+Also available as API arguments:
+- `benchmark_script(lean_cache=True/False, ...)`
+- `benchmark_model(lean_cache=True/False, ...)`

-  - _Note_: useful for benchmarking many models, since the `build` artifacts from the models can take up a significant amount of hard drive space.
+> _Note_: useful for benchmarking many models, since the `build` artifacts from the models can take up a significant amount of hard drive space.

+### Cache Directory

-- `-d CACHE_DIR, --cache-dir CACHE_DIR` MLAgility build cache directory where the resulting build directories will be stored (defaults to ~/.cache/mlagility)
+`-d CACHE_DIR, --cache-dir CACHE_DIR` MLAgility build cache directory where the resulting build directories will be stored (defaults to ~/.cache/mlagility).

-  - Also available as API arguments: `benchmark_script(cache_dir=...)`, `benchmark_model(cache_dir=...)`.
+Also available as API arguments:
+- `benchmark_script(cache_dir=...)`
+- `benchmark_model(cache_dir=...)`

+### Rebuild Policy

-- `--rebuild REBUILD` Sets a cache policy that decides whether to load or rebuild a cached build.
+`--rebuild REBUILD` Sets a cache policy that decides whether to load or rebuild a cached build.

-  - Takes one of the following values:
+Takes one of the following values:
-    - *Default*: `"if_needed"` will use a cached model if available, build one if it is not available, and rebuild any stale builds.
+  - *Default*: `"if_needed"` will use a cached model if available, build one if it is not available,and rebuild any stale builds.
   - Set `"always"` to force `benchit` to always rebuild your model, regardless of whether it is available in the cache or not.
-    - Set `"never"` to make sure `benchit` never rebuilds your model, even if it is stale. `benchit` will attempt to load any previously built model in the cache, however there is no guarantee it will be functional or correct.
+  - Set `"never"` to make sure `benchit` never rebuilds your model, even if it is stale. `benchit`will attempt to load any previously built model in the cache, however there is no guarantee it will be functional or correct.

-  - Also available as API arguments: `benchmark_script(rebuild=...)`, `benchmark_model(rebuild=...)`.
+Also available as API arguments:
+- `benchmark_script(rebuild=...)`
+- `benchmark_model(rebuild=...)`

+> See the [GroqFlow rebuild examples](https://github.com/groq/groqflow/tree/main/examples) to learn more.

+### Sequence File

-- `--sequence-file` Replaces the default build sequence in `benchmark_model()` with a custom build sequence, defined in a Python script.
+`--sequence-file` Replaces the default build sequence in `benchmark_model()` with a custom build sequence, defined in a Python script.
   - This script must defined a function, `get_sequence()`, that returns an instance of `groqflow.common.stage.Sequence`.
 See [examples/extras/example_sequence.py](https://github.com/groq/mlagility/blob/main/examples/cli/extras/example_sequence.py) for an example.
   - Also available as API arguments: `benchmark_script(sequence=...)`, `benchmark_model(sequence=...)`.
     - _Note_: the `sequence` argument to `benchmark_script()` can be either a sequence file or a `Sequence` instance.
 The `sequence` argument to `benchmark_model()` must be a `Sequence` instance.